sjwedlund/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard Analysis

 ## Overview of The Analysis
-The purpose of this analysis is to determine the number of retiring employees at Pewlett-Hackard, and to identify employees who are eligible to participate in a mentorship program.
+The purpose of this analysis is to help the manager of Pewlett-Hackard prepare for the upcoming "Silver Tsunami" by determining the number of retiring employees at Pewlett-Hackard, and to identify employees who are eligible to participate in a mentorship program.

 ## Results
 In Deliverables 1 & 2, I have created the following tables: